PexMor/mytrace/vsc_ext/docs/development.md

 ### Launch Extension Development Host

+#### In VSCode

 1. Press `F5` (or `Run → Start Debugging`)
 2. VSCode launches new window with extension loaded
 3. Make changes to code
 4. In Extension Development Host, reload window (`Cmd+R`)

+#### In Cursor

+1. Press `F5` (or open Run & Debug panel with `Cmd+Shift+D`, then click "Run Extension")
+2. Cursor launches new Extension Development Host window
+3. Make changes to code in main Cursor window
+4. In Extension Development Host window: `Cmd+R` to reload

+**Note:** Cursor is based on VSCode, so all VSCode extension development features work identically.

 ### Hot Reload

 After making code changes:

 1. Save file (TypeScript auto-compiles if watch mode is running)
 2. In Extension Development Host window: `Cmd+R` / `Ctrl+R`
 3. Or Command Palette → `Developer: Reload Window`

+**Tip for Cursor users:** Keep your main Cursor window (with source code) and Extension Development Host window side-by-side for efficient development.

 ---